Reyleth/T1A3-Text-Battle-Game/README.md

 ## How to Play

-Python is required for this program to run, you may install Python [here](https://www.python.org/downloads/)
+Python & PIP is required for this program to run, you may install Python [here](https://www.python.org/downloads/)

 Clone this repository and run `install_requirements.sh` to setup all nessessary dependancy files and create an executable within a newly created `dist` folder.
 Upon your first time running the game a `user_data` directory will be created to save your progress to a `users.json` file.

+**For Mac Users**: A pre-compiled executable is available [here](https://github.com/Reyleth/T1A3-Text-Battle-Game/releases/tag/v0.9)

 ### Original Idea/ Development Goal